lefft/psycholing_discovery_sims/README.md

 next: impute w mean; impute w mean +/- sd of non-missing

+	> TODO: write func for sampling from real data + simming that
 	> TODO: parameterize `noeffect_sim` for easier exploration
 	> TODO: fix axis ranges + ticks for comparison across sims
 	> TODO: see what the diff is for false *negatives* --